sunnygirlzyq/Donglab.github.io/content/publication/5-Temperature-adaptive Radiative Coating for All-Season Household Thermal Regulation by VO2 Based Metamaterials. Photonics and Electromagnetics Research Symposium (PIERS)/index.md

 ---
-title: 'Temperature-adaptive Radiative Coating for All-Season Household Thermal Regulation by VO2 Based Metamaterials.
-Photonics and Electromagnetics Research Symposium (PIERS)'
+title: 'Temperature-adaptive Radiative Coating for All-Season Household Thermal Regulation by VO2 Based Metamaterials.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here